 FACTS WHAT DOES BNY MELLON INVESTMENT SERVICING TRUST COMPANY DO WITH YOUR PERSONAL INFORMATION?
 Why?
 Financial companies choose how they share your personal information.
 Federal law gives consumers the right to limit some but not all sharing.
 Federal law also requires us to tell you how we collect, share, and protect your personal information.
 Please read this notice carefully to understand what we do.
 The types of personal information we collect and share depend on the product or service you have with us.
-This information can include: · Social Security number · Account balances What? · Transaction history · Account transactions · Retirement assets When you are no longer our customer, we continue to share your information as described in this notice.
+This information can include: What? · Social Security number · Account balances ·Transaction history · Account transactions · Retirement assets When you are no longer our customer, we continue to share your information as described in this notice.
 How?
 All financial companies need to share customers' personal information to run their everyday business.
 In the section below, we list the reasons financial companies can share their customers' personal information; the reasons BNY Mellon Investment Servicing Trust Company chooses to share; and whether you can limit this sharing.

-now: chooses to share; and whether you can limit this sharing.
+chooses to share; and whether you can limit this sharing.
 Reasons we can share your personal information Does BNY Mellon Investment Servicing Trust Company share?
 Can you limit this sharing?
-For our everyday business purposes-such as to process your transactions, maintain your account(s), respond to court orders and legal investigations, or report to credit bureaus Yes No For our marketing purposes- to offer o ur products and services to you No No For joint marketing with other financial companies No No For our affiliates' everyday business purposes- information about your transactions and experiences Yes No For our affiliates' everyday business purposes- information about your creditworthiness No No For our affiliates to market to you No No For nonaffiliates to market to you No No Questions?
-Call 855-649-0623 Who we are Who is providing this notice?
-BNY Mellon Investment Servicing Trust Company, custodian for self-directed savings and retirement accounts as Individual Retirement Accounts, Qualified Plans and 403(b)(7) Plans, and for mutual fund Wrap Product Global Cash Portal accounts What we do

-How does BNY Mellon Investment Servicing Trust Company

-To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
-These measures include computer safeguards and secured files and buildings.

-How does BNY Mellon Investment Servicing Trust Company collect my personal information?
+For our everyday business purposes-such as to process your transactions, maintain your account(s), respond to court orders and legal investigations, or report to credit bureaus Yes No For our marketing purposes- to offer our products and services to you No No For joint marketing with other financial companies No No For our affiliates' everyday business purposes- information about your transactions and experiences Yes No For our affiliates' everyday business purposes- information about your creditworthiness No No For our affiliates to market to you No No For nonaffiliates to market to you No No Questions?
+Call 855-649-0623 Who we are Who is providing this notice? ent Accounts, Qualified Plans and 403(b)(7) if-directed savings and retirement accounts, such Plans, and for mutual fund Wrap Product and What we do How does BNY Mellon Investment Service protect my personal information? cing Trust Company al information from unauthorized access an asures include computer safeguards and se d use, we use security measures that comply with cured files and buildings.
+How does BNY Mellon Investment Service collect my personal information? cing Trust Company We collect your personal information, for example, when you